-This Summer Darlings novel review gives you the details of this soap opera-like historical fiction book set in 1960s Martha’s Vineyard.
+This Summer Darlings novel review gives you the details of this soap opera-like historical fiction book set in 1960s Martha's Vineyard -- perfect for coastal grandmothers.
 And because this is a book pairings blog “where books meet lifestyle,” I have also provided some recommended pairings for more fun.

 Summer Darlings Novel Review